anon-user27349827938/LGO-BatchBALD/README.md

 # LGO-BatchBALD

-This repository contains code to reproduce the experiments in the paper under review introducing LGO-BatchBALD.
-The code is currently being refactored to move from individual notebooks for each experiment to having a single script, calling code from modules, which runs all of the experiments.
-The refactor is expected to be done no later than Oct 31.
+By October 31, this repository will contain code to reproduce the experiments in the paper under review introducing LGO-BatchBALD.
+The code is currently being refactored to move from notebooks to modules and scripts.
+The current code is not being posted in the meantime due to the content of the notebooks having potentially identifying information about the authors.